 As moms, it's in our nature to worry about our kids and their safety.
-We can do one of two things with our worry: gnaw on it so that it becomes anxiety (which brings on a host of its own problems) or let it put us into action.
-I've had my battle with anxiety and, believe me, I don't want to go back there.
-So, instead, I choose to take action.
+But we can do one of two things with our worry: rehearse it over and over again, so that it becomes anxiety (which brings on a host of its own problems) or let it put us into action, meaning doing things to keep our children safe.

 So, what is body safety, anyway?